 Be a Dig Hero

-Always call 811 before you start your project and dig safely once your project area has been marked.
+Always contact 811 before you start your project and dig safely once your project area has been marked.

-Everyone whose project disturbs the ground (planting a garden, removing trees, installing sprinklers, adding a deck... and so many more) should call 811 at least 48 hours, Monday through Friday, except holidays, before starting your project.
+Everyone whose project disturbs the ground (planting a garden, removing trees, installing sprinklers, adding a deck... and so many more) must contact 811 at least 48 hours before starting the project, excluding weekends and holidays.

 You can help us protect our lines by being a Dig Hero.